ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 only send out UDP packets of a certain length due to its underlying link MTU, it SHOULD discard incoming DATAGRAM capsules using Context ID zero whose Payload field is longer than that limit without buffering the capsule contents.

+If a UDP proxy receives an HTTP Datagram before it has received the corresponding request, it SHALL either drop that HTTP Datagram silently or buffer it temporarily (on the order of a round trip).
+Additionally, UDP proxies that buffer HTTP Datagrams SHOULD limit the amount they are willing to buffer to avoid memory exhaustion.

+A clients MAY optimistically start sending UDP packets in HTTP Datagrams before receiving the response to its UDP proxying request.
+However, implementors should note that such proxied packets may not be processed by the UDP proxy if it responds to the request with a failure, or if the proxied packets are received by the UDP proxy before the request.

 # Performance Considerations {#performance}